angular/angular/aio/content/guide/build.md

 </div>

 The Angular CLI outputs warnings if it detects that your browser application depends on CommonJS modules.
-To disable these warnings, you can add the CommonJS module name to `allowedCommonJsDependencies` option in the `build` options located in `angular.json` file.
+To disable these warnings, add the CommonJS module name to `allowedCommonJsDependencies` option in the `build` options located in `angular.json` file.

 <code-example lang="json">
 "build": {